Lubricants and Solvents

 - Petroleum Jelly: Use this where dirt adherence and build-up

-are not a factor and where the lubricant is required to remain for a
+are less of a factor, and where the lubricant is required to remain for

 the desired point.
 Typical uses are on caster and motor hubs,